 Photoshop / Adobe Creative

-In general, if it is a multi-user database product, the database should not be stored on a Share in MyWorkDrive and opened remotely by clients.
+In general, if it is a multi-user database product, or a product that uses a large number of reference files, the files should not be stored on a Share in MyWorkDrive and opened remotely by clients.
 Please refer to the original software author for networking best practices for the product.